18. Jesus Rises (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

 “I am the resurrection and the life.” -- John 11:25 (RSV)

 Christ lives!
-Nobody knows exactly how it happened, but on the third day Jesus rose to new life.
+Nobody knows exactly how it happened, but Jesus rose to new life on the third day after his crucifixion.
 The mystery of resurrection replaced the law of cause and effect with a new reality: the law of love.
 Jesus lives in our hearts now.
-Just as he promised, he freed people from every form of bondage.
+Just as he promised, he freed people from all forms of bondage.
 Captives are released from every prison.
-LGBT people are liberated from every closet of shame.
+LGBT people are free to leave every closet of shame.
 Christ glows with the colors of all beings.
 People of all kinds -- queer and straight, old and young, male and female and everything in between, of every race and age and ability -- together we are the body of Christ.

 19. Jesus Appears to Mary (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

-“Now when he rose early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons.” -- Mark 16:9 (RSV)
+“Now when he rose early on the first day of the week, he appeared first to Mary Magdalene.” -- Mark 16:9 (RSV)